 - Pickup / drop off at the Venetian lion-guarder port of Heraklion

 Description of the cruise shore excursion in Heraklion and Knossos

 Visit Knossos, the capital of King Minos and the center of the magnificent Minoan civilization is located only a few kilometers south of Heraklion.
 Searching the keys to the past will travel back in time some 4500 years BC.
-Knossos Palace is famous around the world for its myths of Europa, the Minotaur, the Labyrinth and Theseus, Daedalus and Ikarus.
+Knossos Palace is famous around the world for its myths of Europa, the Minotaur, the Labyrinth and Theseus, Daedalus, and Ikarus.
 In order to understand the future Knossos will open us a window to the most ancient civilization of Europe.
-Knossos’ architectural feats include several stores buildings (first in the world) with light wells and bathrooms, impressive pillars and an ingenuous drainage system, aqueducts, irrigation systems, paved roads and magnificent frescoes.
-This will impress you and show you an advanced beautiful jewelry and a way of life you never thought possible in the dawn of history.
+Knossos’ architectural feats include several store buildings (first in the world) with light wells and bathrooms, impressive pillars and an ingenious drainage system, aqueducts, irrigation systems, paved roads, and magnificent frescoes.
+This will impress you and show you advanced beautiful jewelry and a way of life you never thought possible in the dawn of history.

 Return to your cruise ship pier for embarkation.

 - Activity level: Moderate

 - A professional English speaking driver or escort with good knowledge in history and culture of Greece, to guide you till you enter archaeological sites and museums.
 Tour drivers are not licensed to companion you inside the archaeological sites and museums.
 If you'd like to have a licensed by the state tour guide to escort you inside the sites and museums, we can arrange it for you with an additional cost.
 Licensed by the state tour guides are freelance and it is subject of availability on bookings day!